rsdoiel/antenna/archives/2025/planet_2025.27.md

 ---

-## US to send 'more weapons' to Ukraine, says Trump
+## Trump unhappy with Putin, considering sanctions on Russia

 date: 2025-07-08, from: RTÉ News

-US President Donald Trump said the United States will send additional weapons to Ukraine, after Russia claimed new gains in its ongoing war against its neighbour.
+US President Donald Trump has said he was not happy with Russian President Vladimir Putin and was considering additional sanctions on Moscow, underscoring his frustration over the growing death toll in Russia's war with Ukraine.

 <br>